liatrio/react-dora-charts/README.md

 ### `TrendGraph`

-This is a component to display an the overall trend of the data supplied.
+This is a component to display the overall trend of the data supplied.

 ![Overall Trend](/screenshots/trend_overall.png?raw=true 'Overall Trend')